 Talent at the microscope.

 Image of the cells with syncytia- to be provided by the authors.
+Editor: Please emphasize the numbering of syncytia (large swollen cells, 1-5) one by one.

 Determining Replicative and Cytotoxic Capacities of Viral Vectors Encoding Immunomodulators